International Undergraduate Pathways Program (iUPP)

 Students are also required to meet at least one of the following English language requirements:

-University Transfer Program (iUPP) students are eligible for conditional acceptance into the partners’ programs –
+International Undergraduate Pathways Program (iUPP) students are eligible for conditional acceptance into the partners’ programs –

 General Arts and Science, Accounting, Business Administration, Computer Science, Community Development, Economics, or other programs that may become available to international students.
 However, one should note that conditional acceptance does not guarantee clear admission into any respective undergraduate programs.